1. (Chemistry) the process by which the core elements are extracted from a chemical solution

 2. (Consulting) a solution derived from key issues faced by an organisation

-Lixivium is an Australian owned and operated psychological services consultancy.
-Having grown rapidly over the past 15 years, Lixivium has established itself as the preferred supplier to many of the largest organisations in the national market.
+Lixivium is an Australian owned and operated consultancy.
+Having grown rapidly over the past 20 years, Lixivium has established itself as the preferred supplier to many of the largest organisations in the national market.

 With a head office in Melbourne as well as affiliates in all other states, Lixivium can deliver its services to various locations for organisations Australia-wide.

-Lixivium’s dedication and commitment to providing the highest quality organisational psychology services has earned us an esteemed reputation in the marketplace.
+Lixivium’s dedication and commitment to providing the highest quality consulting services has earned us an esteemed reputation in the marketplace.